Expert Director & Shareholder Dispute Resolution Solicitors in Manchester and London

 Monarch Solicitors provide tailored advice on director and shareholder disputes to make the right commercial and tactical decisions to quickly secure the most beneficial resolution.

 Where a company has to be split or dissolved upon divorce, Monarch Solicitors will deal with the matter with extreme sensitivity to ensure the shareholders get a fair distribution of assets.
-To avoid disputes arising, we would advise that pre or post nuptial agreements are put in place to deliver peace of mind and avoid future disputes.
+To avoid disputes arising, we would advise that pre or post-nuptial agreements are put in place to deliver peace of mind and avoid future disputes.

-Our market leading solicitors can also assist in partnership disputes and dissolution.
+Our market-leading solicitors can also assist in partnership disputes and dissolution.

-If there is a risk of dissipation of company assets, our expert litigation lawyers will intervene and obtain an urgent commercial injunction.
+If there is a risk of the dissipation of company assets, our expert litigation lawyers will intervene and obtain an urgent commercial injunction.